farrerm/full_stack_demo/README.md

 I will describe the flow.

 The frontend code is in cdk_nu/frontend.
-It includes form that allows text and file submission.
+It includes a form that allows text and file submission.
 It is running ReactJS.

 <img width="1320" alt="Screen Shot 2024-07-07 at 10 52 52 PM" src="https://github.com/farrerm/fovus_code_challenge/assets/23005392/5016dec7-6bc3-485c-bdab-564808d2de00">